In addition to performing, Elizabeth has put her thoughts about performing into writing.

 The Power of Pretend: An Actor's Struggle to Unite Faith & Work

-The Power of Pretend is being published by Sword & Swan Media House, and will tentatively be available in the summer of 2019.
-More details to come!
+The Power of Pretend is being published by Sword & Swan Media House, and will tentatively be available by the end of 2019.

-After years of trying to understand how to integrate her faith with her work in the performing arts, Elizabeth Bernhardt was still searching for answers.
-As she continued to struggle with the boundary-blurring, temptations, and emotional struggles of life as an actor, she knew there must be a better way-one only God could show her.
+After years of trying to integrate her faith with her work in the performing arts, Elizabeth Bernhardt was still searching for answers.
+As she struggled with the boundary-blurring, temptations, and emotional struggles of life as an actor, she knew there must be a better way--one only God could show her.

-This book is an invitation to all actors and artists who feel like they have to choose between a passionate pursuit of Christ and excellent creative work.
+This book invites actors and artists who feel they have to choose between a passionate pursuit of Christ and excellent creative work.
 Can we trust God enough to do the impossible?
-Can we dare to believe that by making God our director, we will be the artists we were created to be, watching the Kingdom touch earth through our work?
+Can we dare to believe that by making God our director, we'll be the artists we were created to be, watching the Kingdom touch earth through our work?

 To read a sample chapter, visit www.inkshares.com/books/the-power-of-pretend.

 "The Effect of Acting on Actors"

 Elizabeth's graduate research paper examining the ways that actors are affected by their work was honored at the 2015 Southeastern Theatre Conference in Chattanooga, TN.
 In addition to presenting the paper at SETC, Elizabeth also presented it at the University of Alabama's Department of Educational Studies in Psychology, Research Methodology, and Counseling (ESPRMC) Graduate Research Symposium in March 2016.

 To see the paper abstract, click the photo for a link to Southern Theatre Magazine's June 25, 2015 edition and navigate to pages 32-33.